5 Elements of Perfect Product Messaging

 1. Write out your message

-2. Take your company name off of the message, and replace it with your competitor’s name
+2. Take your company name off of the message and replace it with your competitor’s name.

 I’ll leave you with one final tip.
 Visit your customers.
 The concept of Genchi Genbutsu is Japanese for “Go and See” and is part of Toyota’s car manufacturing production ethos.
-Toyota believes seeing what’s going on on the factory floor, in person, is the only way you’ll truly understand the situation and collect facts.
+Toyota believes seeing what’s going on on the factory floor in person is the only way you’ll truly understand the situation and collect facts.

 The best part of this messaging exercise is that it will help drive downstream marketing activities with an incredible information foundation.
-You will know who your ideal customers are, understand their problems, communicate the job you do, accurately express the benefits you bring to them, and know why you are different from the competition.
+You will know who your ideal customers are, understand their problems, communicate the job you do, accurately express the benefits you bring them, and know why you are different from the competition.